 If you choose to connect your new or existing mics with Switcher directly, then after your video podcast recording (or livestream), you’ll want to export the audio file from your Switcher video.
 You can then import it into Adobe Audition or your audio-editing software of choice to do your usual audio editing.
 (In this case, be sure to record your video in Switcher’s Director Mode to make sure you get the highest-quality audio.)

-There’s one more option for those podcasters who already have the super popular Rodecaster Pro Podcast Production Studio at their disposal.
-You can hook your Rodecaster directly to both your computer (USB-out) and your iOS device running Switcher (TRRS-out).
+There’s one more option for those podcasters who already have the super popular Rodecaster Pro Podcast Production Studio at their disposal: You can hook your Rodecaster directly to both your computer (USB-out) and your iOS device running Switcher (TRRS-out).
 This lets you record audio on your computer at the same time that audio is being recorded as part of your video, which is perfect for podcasters who want to keep their current audio-mixing and editing process even after they introduce video.

 Asia Podcast setup